APogue/APogue.github.io/projects/documentation.md

 	- Not easy, multiple incidents per DB article and multiple articles may reference a single incident

 	- To keep it manageable, total incident count should be approximately 60

+	- Keep two databases tracking incident relationship to sources

+		- In source_master.yml, each source should have the incidents it covers as part of its metadata

+		- Created incident_data.yml, each incident should have a list of contributing sources as part of its metadata

 - Sources